The MistyDay Method - Keeshond Puppies For Sale

 All visitors are asked to clean their arms up to the elbow prior to holding or petting.
 Shoes are removed and medical grade slip over booties are donned on feet to protect against outside contaminants.

-At 7.5 weeks of age they receive their microchip and a final deworm, visit my Vet of 14 years for a thorough exam and first DHPP vaccination.
+At 7.5 weeks of age they visit my Vet of 15 years to receive their microchip, a final deworm, a thorough exam and first DHPP vaccination.

 All of my dogs are on schedule with preventatives for Heartworms and Intestinal Parasites as well as Fleas and Ticks.